Government of Canada helps Calgary church protect itself against hate-motivated crimes

-CALGARY, AB, May 1, 2024 /CNW/ - Today, the Honourable Dominic LeBlanc, Minister of Public Safety, Democratic Institutions and Intergovernmental Affairs, announced a federal investment of $10,740 to the Calgary Life Church through the Security Infrastructure Program (SIP).
+CALGARY, AB, May 2, 2024 /CNW/ - Today, the Honourable Dominic LeBlanc, Minister of Public Safety, Democratic Institutions and Intergovernmental Affairs, announced a federal investment of $9,056 to the Experience Church through the Security Infrastructure Program (SIP).

-This investment enabled the Calgary Life Church to purchase and install access control, motion detectors, door contacts, and glass break detectors.
+This investment enabled the Experience Church to install exterior lighting to limit vandalism, theft, and break-ins.

 Since 2007, the Government of Canada has invested a total of $24.5 million in over 770 projects to help Canadian communities at risk of hate-motivated crimes protect and strengthen the security of their community centres, places of worship and other institutions.